Evie Documentation – v1.3.1

 To enable these modules:

-- Go to Flextension settings page.
+1. Go to Evie XT settings page.

-- Activate any font module you would like to enable.
+2. Activate any font module you would like to enable.

-- You can click on the Settings link present below the module name to visit the module settings screen.
+3. You can click on the Settings link present below the module name to visit the module settings screen.

 Google Fonts